jhoelzl/JH_Sitemapindex/README.md

 # JH_Sitemapindex
-Creates a Sitemap Index File that links to all generated Sitemaps through MageWorx_XSitemap
+Creates a Sitemap Index File in Magento root folder that links to all generated Sitemaps through MageWorx_XSitemap.

+## Installation
+* Install the extension via GitHub, composer, modman or a similar method.
+* Clear the cache, logout from the admin panel and then login again.
+* Cronjob runs every day on 1:15 AM and generates XML Sitemap Index file in magento root directory.